vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 ### requirements and misconceptions

-Hidden throughout the barrage of snarky remarks or self-righteous observations on how Modern C++ is a cancer for the programming industry, there were some really good points raised as well.
-Many game develoeprs have very specific requirements that the C++ standardization committee is not prioritizing for.
+Hidden throughout the barrage of snarky remarks or self-righteous observations on how Modern C++ is cancer for the programming industry, there were some really good points raised as well.
+Many game developers have very specific requirements that the C++ standardization committee is not prioritizing for.

 #### debuggability